FAQ

 Acceptable use Authorization required

-When does authorized_deep apply?
+When does the authorized enterprise lane apply?

-authorized_deep applies only when verified ownership, active engagement, approved scope, and the right approvals are in place for the reviewed domain, account, connector, or evidence source.
+The authorized enterprise lane applies only when verified ownership, active engagement, approved scope, and the right approvals are in place for the reviewed domain, account, connector, or evidence source.
 It is not anonymous and it is not implied by every public request.

 Quick Answer Read-only evidence